traebracy/Triangle-Methods-/README.md

-# Triangle-Methods-
+# Triangle Methods

+This is a Java project focused on working with triangle-related calculations and methods.

-A Java project I built to strengthen my understanding of mathematical programming concepts and how geometry can be modeled through code.
-This project focuses on working with triangle-related calculations and methods while continuing to improve my overall problem-solving ability in Java.
+I built this to strengthen my understanding of mathematical programming and how geometry concepts can be represented through code.
+The project helped me practice breaking calculations into methods instead of keeping everything inside one main block.

+## Concepts Practiced

+- Java methods
+- Geometry calculations
+- Parameters and return values
+- Problem solving with math
+- Code organization

+## What I Learned

+This project helped me see how math formulas can be translated into clean, reusable Java methods.